UW-Madison-DSI/community-map/INSTALL.md

 ```

-# Install the Server Code

-Next, we will install the code for the back end API services that the client uses.
-This code is located in this repository in the "src/server" directory.

-1) campus_map
-This server is responsible for the data for the base map - buildings, parking lots, etc.

-2) community_map
-This server is responsible for the data for the community of people that inhabit the map.

-Create an "api" directory inside of your document root where you copied the client files.
-Move or copy the "campus_map" and "community_map" server directories inside of this "api" directory.

-## Test the Code Installation
+## View the Client

-Once you have copied the files into your web server's document root folder, verify that your web server can access the files.
+Once you have copied the files into your web server's document root folder, verify that your web server can access the files by typing "localhost" into your web browser.
+You should see the user interface and map.

 # Set Up The Database